 Other good traditional places (more expensive) are Cal Pep (http://trustedplaces.com/review/spain/barcelona/restaurant/1i1648a/restaurant-cal-pep) and Els Quatre Gats (http://trustedplaces.com/review/spain/barcelona/restaurant/1f5337p/el-quatro-gats).

-Enjoy them! almost 10 years ago
+Enjoy them! about 10 years ago

 I think one of the most interesting in town that serve Tapas Tapas in Barcelona is Úbeda Gin & Tapas.
 There are 3 restaurants in town and you can taste traditional Spanish recipes served in small pans, quite cheap and delicious.
 Lovely small wine menu and you can't miss their gin tonic.